patheros/PathSetModules/README.md

 ### Speed Shift

 The two large dials on the left control the speed at which the input signal is recorded.
-They do not control the pitch though, that is maintained regardless of the playback speed.
+The pitch of the audio is corrected to maintain the original pitch regardless of playback speed.
+This can be CPU intensive and can be disabled from the contextual menu.

 The `Numerator`  is divided by the `Denominator` to compute the final speed.
 Both the numerator and denominator can be modulated using the CV inputs and CV scalars.
 The modulated value is added to that on the large dial.
 The numerator and denominator are each rounded to the nearest whole number before computing the final speed.